camunda/camunda-docs/docs/components/best-practices/architecture/sizing-your-environment.md

 Provisioning Camunda 8 onto your Self-Managed Kubernetes cluster might depend on various factors.
 For example, most customers already have their own teams providing Elasticsearch for them as a service.

-However, the following example shows a possible configuration which is close to a cluster of size S in Camunda 8 SaaS, which can serve as a starting point for your own sizing.
+However, the following example shows a possible configuration which is close to a cluster of size 1x in Camunda 8 SaaS, which can serve as a starting point for your own sizing.

 :::note
 Such a cluster can serve roughly 65 tasks per second as a peak load, and it can store up to 100,000 process instances in Elasticsearch (in-flight and history) before running out of disk-space.